-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Maryland State Retirement and Pension System for its Comprehensive Annual Financial Report for the fiscal year ended June 30, 2019.
-This was the thirty-first consecutive year (1989 through 2020) that it has received this prestigious award.
-In order to be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Maryland State Retirement and Pension System for its Annual Comprehensive Financial Report for the fiscal year ended June 30, 2020.
+This was the thirty second consecutive year (1989 through 2021) that it has received this prestigious award.
+To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.

-Additionally, the Maryland State Retirement and Pension System received the Public Pension Coordinating Council's (PPCC) 2020 Recognition Award for meeting professional standards for plan funding and administration, as set forth in the Public Pension Standards.
+We believe our current Annual Comprehensive Financial Report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+Additionally, the Maryland State Retirement and Pension System received the Public Pension Coordinating Council's (PPCC) 2021 Recognition Award for meeting professional standards for plan funding and administration, as set forth in the Public Pension Standards.

-The PPCC is a coalition of associations that represent public pension funds that cover the vast majority of public employees in the U.S., including the National Association of State Retirement Administrators (NASRA), the National Council on Teacher Retirement (NCTR), and the National Conference on Public Employee Retirement Systems (NCPERS).
+The PPCC is a coalition of associations that represent public pension funds that cover most public employees in the U.S., including the National Association of State Retirement Administrators (NASRA), the National Council on Teacher Retirement (NCTR), and the National Conference on Public Employee Retirement Systems (NCPERS).

 The Public Pension Standards are intended to reflect expectations for public retirement Systems management and administration and serve as a benchmark by which all defined benefit public plans should be measured.
-The Maryland State Retirement and Pension System is proud to be a recipient of this award
+The Maryland State Retirement and Pension System is proud to be a recipient of this award.